-How to make your site secure
+How to make your site secure with SSL

 We keep talking about SSL certificates, but what is it?
 SSL (Secure Sockets Layer) is a protocol used to secure and encrypt communication between computers.
 In simpler terms, it helps increase website security by keeping information safe!

 Wondering what an SSL certificate costs?
 It all depends on what you’re looking for and how your hosting provider handles website security.
 You can get different types of SSL certificates in many places for many prices like Let’s Encrypt (for free) or DigiCert starting at ($157).
 It all depends on the information you’re dealing with on your site and how you manage it.
 For example, a simple design portfolio and a healthcare employee portal would clearly have very different needs.